Building confidence in new, challenging surroundings

 We needed to do some research of our own.
-The Broadreach website has excellent and in-depth program information, with itineraries provided so you can see where your child will be each day and what they will be doing.
-There are also videos on the site, on social media and on YouTube that bring the program descriptions to life.
+The Broadreach website has excellent and in-depth information, with itineraries are provided so you can see where your child would be each day and what they would be doing.
+There are also videos on the Broadreach site, on social media and on YouTube that bring the descriptions to life.

 We had additional questions that Broadreach answered quickly and thoroughly via email.
 We also scheduled a call with a staff member, who helped solidify our trust in Broadreach and our excitement for the adventure Tess was about to undertake.

 The days leading up to the trip flew by, but the butterflies remained.
 Finally, we found ourselves at the airport for Tess’s departure to the Caribbean – we knew that she was going to return from her trip a different person.
 We waited patiently for the daily updates from her group to see that she was OK.
 The pictures showed much more: happy students who were growing closer and learning on the ultimate floating classroom.